-Yes, unspent balance of rice with the schools is being adjusted from the allocation of the respective schools.
+The Inspector of Schools has adjusted the unspent food grains from the allocation of the respective schools.
 In fact, the Inspectors of Schools submits quarterly requirements of rice showing school-wise shortfall or surplus of rice.

 The School authorities arrange for lifting of rice from F.P.
 Shops and keep the lifted rice in safe storages in schools for MDM Programme.
 In the state most of the school units are situated within 1 (one) KM range of concerned F.P Shop.